Our goal is to share information and products that are truly helpful to renters.

-Manual design allows for easy portability and operation.
+Manual design espresso makers allow for easy portability and operation.
 Features an elegant and sleek design.
-This model does require some prep work, and only makes one cup at a time, so multiple servings can take a long time.
+This model does require some prep work and only makes one cup at a time.
+Upside, when the power goes out your espresso powers on!

 - Fully manual